Role of Conscience

 Fr.
 Matthew Habiger OSB PhD

-What Is our Conscience?
+- What Is Our Conscience?

 “Deep within his conscience man discovers a law which he has not laid upon himself but which he must obey.
 Its voice, ever calling him to love and to do what is good and to avoid evil, sounds in his heart at the right moment” (GS 16) [1].